RiansyahTohamba/coding-notes/ferme/alves2010.md

 They investigate the use of the K-means Cluster algorithm to identify outliers in the data measurements.

-Outliers can be identified by observations that appear either in isolated clusters (external outliers), or by observations that appear far away from other observations within the same cluster (internal outliers).
+Outliers can be identified by observations that appear either 2 kind of outliers including :
+1. external outliers : in isolated clusters , or
+2. internal outliers : by observations that appear far away from other observations within the same cluster.

-However, this algorithm suffers from several shortcomings: it requires an input parameter that affects both the performance and the accuracy of the results, the process of identifying the outliers is manual, after identifying outliers the algorithm should be executed again, and if new systems are added to the sample the thresholds might change significantly.

-In contrast, our methodology accuracy is not influenced by input parameters, it is automatic, and stable (the addition of more systems results only in small variation).

 ### Dis-advantage
-1.
+However, this algorithm suffers from several shortcomings:
+1. accuracy affected by input parameter it requires an input parameter that affects both the performance and the accuracy of the results,
+2. manually identifying outlier the process of identifying the outliers is manual, after identifying outliers the algorithm should be executed again, and
+3. unstable
+if new systems are added to the sample the thresholds might change significantly.

+### Against Alves Method
+In contrast, our methodology
+1. accuracy is not influenced by input parameters,
+2. it is automatic, and
+3. stable (the addition of more systems results only in small variation).

 ## E. Methodologies for characterizing metric distribution